SuitestAutomation/suitest-js-api-mocha-demo/README.md

  `yarn automated` or `npm run automated` for automated.
 5. In order to debug your test, run `yarn debug` or `npm run debug` and connect debugger to `localhost:9121`.
  More info on debugging can be found in [our docs](https://suite.st/docs/suitest-api/debugging/).

+ ## Example tests

+ In `watchMeTests` folder you can find some suitest tests written for WatchMe app (every suitest account has this app by default).
+Those tests rely on some elements from suitest "Element repository" and configuration where base url set to `http://file.suite.st/sampleapp/index-hbbtv.html` - hbbtv configuration in WatchMe app.
+So make sure you properly adjusted `.suitestrc` file and then you can launch them with `npm run interactive:watchMe` or `npm run automated:watchMe`.